evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 90 kWh and a net usable capacity of 86,4 kWh, providing an 3,6 kWh buffer (4.0%) for battery protection.
+Operating at a nominal voltage of 640 volts, it qualifies as an 800-volt battery system.
+This high voltage is pivotal in enabling the system's charging capabilities.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 400 km (249 miles), with an energy consumption rate of 21.6 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.